bjrshea/taproom-react/README.md

 This project uses React to build a taproom that allows admins to update their keg list and allows users to view those kegs.
 For a look at what the project looked like in Angular, check the "Links" section below.

+As I built this project, I started to get the sense that React takes a much granular approach to building components.
+In Angular, I was building fairly robust applications that made multiple API calls, however, it was only necessary to create one or two components.

 ## Construction

 ![alt text](src/assets/images/component_tree.png "Component tree")